LIVE

 Recoil and Effective Range

 The .350 Legend generates about 12-14 ft-lbs of recoil energy from a 7-pound rifle firing a 180-grain bullet at 2,100 fps.
-That is meaningfully less than the .45-70 Government (about 32 ft-lbs) and significantly less than the .450 Bushmaster (about 28 ft-lbs).
+That’s meaningfully less than the .45-70 Government, around 32 ft-lbs and significantly less than the .450 Bushmaster, around 28 ft-lbs.
 The .350 Legend recoil is roughly comparable to a .243 Winchester, which makes it an excellent youth-friendly straight-wall option.
 Effective range on whitetail is about 200 yards with proper 170-180 grain loads.
 Beyond 250 yards, the cartridge’s relatively low velocity and bullet drop make it less effective than centerfire alternatives like the .30-30 Winchester or .243 Winchester.

 Optics and Scope Mounting

-Most modern .350 Legend rifles come scope-ready with either Weaver bases pre-installed (paired with standard scope rings) or a Picatinny rail factory-mounted.
+Most modern .350 Legend rifles come scope-ready with either Weaver bases pre-installed paired with standard scope rings or a Picatinny rail factory-mounted.
 Most rifles in this segment use polymer stock construction and cold hammer-forged barrels for cost-effective accuracy.
 The Winchester XPR uses standard Weaver bases.
 The Ruger American Ranch and Mossberg Patriot Predator use Weaver-pattern bases drilled and tapped into the receiver.
-The Bergara B-14 Ridge uses Remington 700 footprint bases.
+The Bergara B-14 Stoke uses the Remington 700 footprint B-14 action.
 The CMMG Resolute Mk4 uses standard AR-15 upper rail.
 For a .350 Legend used for Midwest deer hunting, a 3-9×40 or 4-12×40 scope is the right answer.
 Pair your rifle with quality glass: see our 9 Best Rifle Scopes roundup.

 .350 Legend vs .450 Bushmaster vs .30-30

-The .350 Legend competes primarily with the .450 Bushmaster (heavier straight-wall cartridge) and the .30-30 Winchester (traditional brush-gun cartridge) for Midwest deer hunting.
-Each does something the others do not.
-The .450 Bushmaster hits significantly harder (about 2,800 ft-lbs vs the .350 Legend’s 1,800 ft-lbs) but recoils much more (28 ft-lbs vs 13 ft-lbs).
+The .350 Legend competes primarily with the .450 Bushmaster, a heavier straight-wall cartridge and the .30-30 Winchester, a traditional brush-gun cartridge for Midwest deer hunting.
+Each does something the others don’t.
+The .450 Bushmaster hits significantly harder, around 2,800 ft-lbs versus the .350 Legend’s 1,800 ft-lbs but recoils much more (28 ft-lbs vs 13 ft-lbs).
 The .30-30 has the longest hunting track record but is restricted in straight-wall states because the case has a tapered bottleneck shoulder.

-For Midwest deer hunters in straight-wall states (Ohio, Indiana, Iowa, Michigan), the .350 Legend is the modern answer.
+For Midwest deer hunters in straight-wall states such as Ohio, Indiana, Iowa, and Michigan, the .350 Legend is the modern answer.
 For hunters who want the heaviest stopping power on hog or black bear in straight-wall states, the .450 Bushmaster is the better choice.
 For non-restricted states where any centerfire rifle cartridge is legal, the .30-30 lever action remains a classic deer-hunting option.
 None of the three are wrong picks.
 The .350 Legend has the lowest recoil of the three straight-wall options and the longest effective range with quality 180-grain loads.

 For deeper reading on the alternative straight-wall and brush gun options, see our 9 Best .30-30 Lever Action Rifles and 9 Best .45-70 Government Rifles roundups.